-According to a new study by Chicago Town, having fussy eaters was revealed as the main challenge for parents at mealtimes.
+Having fussy eaters is a real challenge for parents at mealtimes.
 Tricks like turning spoons into aeroplanes might not do the job every time or as they grow, so here are 10 Top Tactics to Combat Fussy Eaters, all recommended by parents:

 Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?